elyukai/tdeheroes/README.md

 ## Installing

-There are still a few features missing, but you can download the Alpha [here](http://www.ulisses-ebooks.de/product/209711/DSA5-Heldentool-Alpha).
-To use it, you just have to unzip the file.
+There are still a few features missing, but you can download the Beta [here (German page)](http://www.ulisses-ebooks.de/product/209711/DSA5-Helden-Beta) or here [here (English page)](http://www.ulisses-ebooks.de/product/209711/DSA5-Helden-Beta) (same app on both pages).
+You'll have an installer für Windows and a DMG for Mac, both with Auto Update support.
+For Linux, you have to use the .tar.gz, but I am working on an Auto Updater for Linux via AppImage.

 It is available for Windows 7+ as well as for Linux (Ubuntu 12.04+, Fedora 21, Debian 8) x64 and macOS 10.9+ x64.